-- Mad Science classes, Early Learning Spanish classes, Young Rembrandts classes and Young Players Drama classes.
+- Mad Science classes, Early Learning Spanish classes, and Art.

-- Before- and after-school childcare is provided on-site by Campfire Portland.
+- Before- and after-school childcare is provided on-site by Campfire Columbia.

 - Developmentally appropriate, experiential single grade classroom programs.

-- Instructional assistants, parent volunteers and student teachers help lower student-teacher ratio.
+- Instructional assistants, parent volunteers, and student teachers help lower the student-teacher ratio.

 - Campus partnership tutor-mentor program with Grant High School.

 - Parents as partners in school success for all children.
 100 percent parent involvement program.

 - Integration of literacy, performing, and visual arts.